 Thesis Title: "Spectroscopic Characterization of Extended Surface Catalysts"

-Current Position: Post-doctoral researcher at National Renewable Energy Laboratory (NREL) with PI Tom Gennett.
+Current Position: Staff researcher at National Renewable Energy Laboratory (NREL).

 Contact: LinkedIn